Peliha-ip/Burrowed-Bonds/README.md

 - Renaming a chicken "Chica" will match its texture to match the animatronic from Five Nights at Freddy's.
 - Renaming a toucan "Sam" will change its texture to match the mascot of the famous cereal "Froot Loops".
 - Jackalopes can be tamed with carrots.
 Having a jackalope is very helpful when dealing with hornets.
-- Baseball bats can be enchanted with banes of arthropods.
+- Baseball bats can be enchanted with bane of arthropods.
 - Diadectes can convert veggies into diadectes scales.
 These scales can be used to create landbound totems.
 - Landbound totems make crops grow faster, grass spread faster, saplings grow faster, and disable hostile mobs in a radius of 20 blocks.
+- Baseball bats can be enchanted with Home Run from level 1 to 5.
+Home Run increases the damage from the baseball projectile.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)